WakiMak/trentent.github.io-forked/_posts/2014-10-03-group-policy-preferences-scheduled-task-fails-to-apply.md

   <div>
     <div style="font-family: Helvetica; font-size: 12px;">
-      <pre class="lang:default decode:true ">The computer 'AHS-Add-GlobalPrinters' preference item in the 'CTX XenApp 65 Prod {CB954F1D-7AE5-4706-9BCC-995A0D83CED5}' Group Policy object did not apply because it failed with error code '0x80041316 The task XML contains an unexpected node.'
+      <pre class="lang:default decode:true ">The computer 'AHS-Add-GlobalPrinters' preference item in the 'CTX & 65 Prod {CB954F1D-7AE5-4706-9BCC-995A0D83CED5}' Group Policy object did not apply because it failed with error code '0x80041316 The task XML contains an unexpected node.'
 See trace file for more details.</pre>
     </div>
   </div>